langchain-ai/langchain/README.md

 There are three main areas (with a forth coming soon) that LangChain is designed to help with.
 These are, in increasing order of complexity:
-1. LLM and Prompt usage
+1. LLM and Prompts
-2. Chaining LLMs with other tools in a deterministic manner
+2. Chains
-3. Having a router LLM which uses other tools as needed
+3. Agents
 4. (Coming Soon) Memory

-Let's go through these categories and for each one identify key concepts and terminology as well as the problems they help solve.
+Let's go through these categories and for each one identify key concepts (to clarify terminology) as well as the problems in this area LangChain helps solve.

 ### LLMs and Prompts
 Calling out to an LLM once is pretty easy, with most of them being behind well documented APIs.